Llandudno Pier: Construction

-The pier was rebuilt through the efforts of The Llandudno Pier Company Limited (registered on 11 November 1875 by the firm Corser, Fowler, and Perks of 147 Leadenhall Street, London).
-This company`s prospectus (offering 30,000 shares at ten pounds each) was published in early December 1875.
-The notice of application for a provisional order to authorize the project was published in The London Gazette of 23 November 1875 (pp. 5773-5774).
-The "principal mover" in this company was George Perks (1824-1892) of Perry Barr, Staffordshire.
-George was assisted by his cousin`s son Robert William Perks (1849-1934) who was the company's solicitor. it was R.W.
-Perks who did most of the speaking at the Company`s first meeting of shareholders held in March 1876.
+The pier was rebuilt through the efforts of the Llandudno Pier Company Limited (registered on 11 November 1875 by the firm Corser, Fowler, and Perks of 147 Leadenhall Street, London).
+The company's prospectus (offering 30,000 shares at ten pounds each) was published in early December 1875.
+The notice of application for a provisional order to authorise the project was published in The London Gazette of 23 November 1875 (pp. 5773–5774).
+The "principal mover" in this company was George Perks (1824–1892) of Perry Barr, Staffordshire.
+Perks was assisted by his cousin's son Robert William Perks (1849–1934), who was the company's solicitor.
+It was Robert Perks who did most of the speaking at the Company's first meeting of shareholders held in March 1876.